 Years ago, I worked for a temp agency that assigned me for several months to the American Public Works Association.
 I looked at magazine articles and assigned keywords from a thesaurus.
 Someone else entered the information into a searchable database.

 The magazines concerned about six different categories of public works, including waste management.
 Some jurisdictions outsourced operations.
 Others managed the work themselves.
 I read articles about how some places saved money by deciding to outsource.
 Others saved money by firing their contractor and doing the work in-house.
 The choice of which recycling process to use goes along with chooing a partner or not.

 Probably the same range of variability exists today.
 For recycling, most towns enter into partnerships with trash haulers, like Waste Management.
 Some have partnerships with companies more strictly in the recycling business.
 Some go it alone.

 A tour of a MRF

-I recently toured the MRF in Greensboro, North Carolina, owned by recycling specialist Re Community.
+I recently toured the MRF in Greensboro, North Carolina, owned by “pure-play” recycling specialist Re Community.
 It is a single-stream processing facility.
-Tori Carle, Greensboro’s recycling education coordinator, told me that the neighboring city of High Point owns and operates its own MRF.
+Tori Carle, Greensboro’s recycling education specialist, showed me around.

 Re Community separates the various kinds of recyclables and sells them to local or regional companies.
-In telling me specific companies that buy specific materials, Carle said, “These are companies that are locally based, regionally based, and those are jobs that are here in the United States.
+Carle said, “These are companies that are locally based, regionally based, and those are jobs that are here in the United States.
 And so recycling is making jobs in this country.”